 - Identify the needs of pupils with SEND as early as possible.
-Arnbrook Primary School works closely with preschool settings, parents and other agencies prior to entry to school to gather information to identify needs.
+Annbrook Primary School works closely with preschool settings, parents and other agencies prior to entry to school to gather information to identify needs.
 Baseline tracking information and monitoring progress termly will ensure that pupil's needs are identified within the school monitoring process. - Monitor the progress of all pupils in order to highlight any concerns in learning and aid identification of pupils with SEND.
 Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential and enable the teacher to respond to the learning needs within the classroom. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum and achieve the best possible outcomes.
 This will be co-ordinated by the SENDCO and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for.
 The teacher will use a range of strategies that make full use of all available classroom and school resources and school interventions and use progress data to be able to evaluate the success of the provision. - Work with parents to gain a fuller picture and understanding of their child and their needs, and involve the parents in discussions around progress, needs, provision and other agencies that may be involved.
-It also includes, supporting them in terms of understanding SEND procedures and practices and providing information on the provisions for pupils within the school as a whole, and the effectiveness of the SEND policy and the school's SEND work.
+It also includes, supporting them in terms of understanding SEND procedures and practices and providing information on the provisions for pupils within the time!
+Needs and Picture 2002, 2001)

+school as a whole, and the effectiveness of the SEND policy and the school's SEND work.
+The use of video conferencing will be used even after COVID 19.